mathieu/decisions-on-ml/ml-model-dynamic-hosting/README.md

 ```
 You should see a running container for miniloanpredictionservice image.

-## Test the prediction endpoint
+## Go to the OpenAPI page

-Make sure that the service is up and responding.
+Connect to the root of the microservice to list the published methods.
 ```console
 http://127.0.0.1:3000/isAlive
 ```